Critical Behavior and Universality Classes for an Algorithmic Phase Transition in Sparse Reconstruction: Introduction

-In particular, for measurement matrices that have independent and identically distributed (iid) Gaussian entries, it is shown that Basis Pursuit requires as low as $M>O(K\log(N/K))$ measurements for perfect reconstruction~\cite{DonohoCS,CandesCS}.
-In several papers, analyses based on the message-passing method, and the replica formalism borrowed from statistical physics, indicate that the performance failure of the $\ell_1$ norm minimization method and other analogous algorithms with polynomial time complexity occurs at a sharp boundary as $N\rightarrow \infty$, with $M\over N$ and $K \over N$ being held fixed, analogous to a second-order (continuous) phase transition~\cite{DonohoAMP, Kabashima09, Ganguli10}.
-This is an algorithmic phase transition or zero-one law, where recovery fails or succeeds with high probability, jumping from zero to one at the transition boundary.
-In this paper, we explore these transition boundaries using an alternative analytical approach based on the cavity method which we presented in our earlier work ~\cite{RMSCavity}.
-Second order transitions are classified by their critical exponents, which characterize the behavior at the critical point.
-We obtain these critical exponents in various cases, for example with additive-noise and non-zero trade-off parameter.
-Eventually, we gain additional insights into the problem as well as insights about a more general set of optimization problems.
+In particular, for measurement matrices that have independent and identically distributed (iid) Gaussian entries, it has been shown that Basis Pursuit requires as low as $M>O(K\log(\N/K))$ measurements for perfect reconstruction~\cite{DonohoCS,CandesCS} with high probability.
+By now, there are a variety of approaches addressing this question.
+The original work of Donoho and Tanner~\cite{DonohoCS} addressed the problem where the coefficients are nonnegative using results on random projections of simplices in high dimensions~\cite{vershik1992asymptotic}.
+For the case of coefficients with unrestricted sign, analyses based on the message-passing method~\cite{DonohoAMP,bayati2011dynamics,bayati2012lasso}, and the replica formalism borrowed from statistical physics~\cite{Kabashima09,Ganguli10}, indicated that the $\ell_1$ norm minimization method and other analogous algorithms with polynomial time complexity exhibit a failure to retrieve the true solution at a sharp boundary as $N\rightarrow \infty$, with $M/N$ and $K/N$ being held fixed, analogous to a second-order (continuous) phase transition.
+Further work from multiple different angles provided rigorous ways of showing existence of a threshold.
+Gaussian process inequalities provided an alternative approach~\cite{stojnic2009various,stojnic2010ell_,stojnic2013rigorous}.
+Geometry of overlap between randomly rotated convex cones provided another~\cite{amelunxen2014living}.

+Several of the previous papers focus on the threshold and its relatively ``universal" nature (see, for example ~\cite{Donoho_2009}).
+For random Gaussian sensing matrices, introduction of correlation among entries can change such `universal' thresholds.
+However, in the literature of statistical physics, universality is usually associated with robustness of critical exponents (see below) to alterations in the original model setting, rather than with the threshold value for some parameter being universal~\cite{ma2018modern}.

+In that spirit, in the current paper, we explore behavior near the performance transition boundary.
+Departures from the zero-noise or infinitesimal-regularization limit smooths out the sharp transition.
+In the statistical physics parlance, these are known as relevant perturbations.
+Critical exponents govern the power-law (occasionally logarithmic) dependence of performance metrics on the relevant perturbation strengths.